Thriller-Film-Productions/Music-video-maker/README.md

 # Music video maker

 This website will let you make music videos by controlling a bunch of dots with your mouse.
-BTW, this was inspired by an Android app called Particle Flow.
+Also, this was inspired by an Android app called Particle Flow.

 ## How to use